 Just before returning to Sydney their daughter noted that her aircraft engine was leaking some oil, so her father and mother asked her to use their plane instead, and she took their Cessna home whilst they took off in hers.

-She then turned her back on me and I know she cried for him.
+She then turned around and I knew she was crying for him.